 - treatment of deposition of gases.
-The DEPAC module that is used is extensively described in a technical report (Zanten et al. 2010) and only key elements will be summarized here. - parameterization of deposition of particles, which follows the parameterisation by Zhang (2001). - description of computation of concentrations at measurement height Due to deposition the concentrations at measurement height are slilghty different than concentrations at the first model level.
+The DEPAC module that is used is extensively described in a technical report [48] and only key elements will be summarized here. - parameterization of deposition of particles, which follows the parameterisation by Zhang [49]. - description of computation of concentrations at measurement height Due to deposition the concentrations at measurement height are slilghty different than concentrations at the first model level.

-The basic approach for both gases and particles is that the dry deposition flux F is proportional to the local concentration χ_a at some reference height with V_d the deposition velocity (or exchange velocity).
-It is usually determined from a resistance approach and must be defined with respect to the height for which χ_a is defined.
-Expressions for V_d will be presented in the following sections.
+The basic approach for both gases and particles is that the dry deposition flux F is proportional to the local concentration $\chi_a$ at some reference height with $V_d$ the deposition velocity (or exchange velocity).
+It is usually determined from a resistance approach and must be defined with respect to the height for which $\chi_a$ is defined.
+Expressions for $V_d$ will be presented in the following sections.